1967 Hong Kong riots: Legacy

 The Hong Kong Police Force was applauded for its behaviour during the riots by the British Government.
-In 1969, Queen Elizabeth granted the force the privilege of the "Royal" title.
+In 1969, Queen Elizabeth II granted the force the privilege of the "Royal" title.
 This remained in use until the end of British rule in 1997.

 A number of participants in the 1967 riots have since gained a foothold in Hong Kong politics.
 For instance, Tsang Tak-sing was a rioter who later co-founded the largest pro-Beijing political party in the city, the Democratic Alliance for the Betterment and Progress of Hong Kong.
 Along with his brother Tsang Yok-sing, they continued to promote Marxism in Hong Kong.
 In 2001, Yeung Kwong was awarded the Grand Bauhinia Medal by then chief executive Tung Chee-hwa, a symbolic gesture that raised controversy as to whether the post-1997 Hong Kong government of the time was supportive of the riots.

 In 2017, hundreds of protesters who took part in the 1967 riots were hailed as heroes in a memorial ceremony at Wo Hop Shek public cemetery to mark the 50th anniversary of the uprising.
 Prominent attendees included former finance sector lawmaker Ng Leung-sing, the Hong Kong Federation of Trade Unions' Michael Luk Chung-hung, and head of the 67 Synergy Group Chan Shi-yuen.
 They called for Beijing to vindicate the protests, which they have continued to refer to as a "patriotic act against British colonial tyranny".

 Police website revisionism controversy

 In mid-September 2015, media reported that the Hong Kong Police Force had made material deletions from its website concerning "police history", in particular, the political cause and the identity of the groups responsible for the 1967 riots, with mention of communists being expunged.

-For example, "Bombs were made in classrooms of leftist schools and planted indiscriminately on the streets" became "Bombs were planted indiscriminately on the streets"; the fragment "waving aloft the Little Red Book and shouting slogans" disappeared, and an entire sentence criticising the hypocrisy of wealthy pro-Beijing businessmen, the so-called "red fat cats" was deleted.
+For example, "Bombs were made in classrooms of leftist schools and planted indiscriminately on the streets" became "Bombs were planted indiscriminately on the streets"; the fragment "waving aloft the Little Red Book and shouting slogans" disappeared, and an entire sentence criticising the hypocrisy of wealthy pro-Beijing businessmen, the so-called "red fat cats", was deleted.

-The editing gave rise to criticisms that it was being sanitised, to make it appear that the British colonial government, rather than activists, were responsible.
+The editing gave rise to criticisms that history was being rewritten to make it appear as though the British colonial government, rather than the demonstrators, were responsible for the start of the violence.
 Stephen Lo, the new Commissioner of Police, said the content change of the official website was to simplify it for easier reading; Lo denied that there were any political motives, but his denials left critics unconvinced.
 The changes were subsequently reversed.